grassator/happened/README.md

 [![Build Status][travis-image]][travis-url]
 [![Dependency Status][daviddm-url]][daviddm-image]

 `happened` is a tiny PubSub library (~730 bytes minified and gzipped).
-It's designed to be an easy replacement for any other PubSub library (e.g. Backbone.Events), but also because of it's tiny size, it's a good choice for any other client-side that wants to provide events without external dependencies.
+It's designed to be an easy replacement for any other PubSub library (e.g. Backbone.Events), but also because of it's tiny size, it's a good choice for any other client-side library that wants to provide events without external dependencies.

 ## Examples